An essential guide to landlord insuranceImportant information on terms, conditions and sub-limits

-Like most insurance products, this involves contacting your insurer – with your policy details at hand – and beginning the claims process in whatever format they offer (online, over the phone).
+Like most insurance products, this involves contacting your provider – with your policy details at hand – and beginning the claims process in whatever format they offer (online, over the phone).

 Photos or other proof of damages will help bolster the perceived validity of your claim, as will bank records in the case of rental loss.
 If the claim relates to a theft, make sure you file a police report and also have those documents or details to share with your insurance company.

-If repairs are necessary, make sure you consult your insurer on how to go about organising this.
+If repairs are necessary, make sure you consult your insurance provider on how to go about organising this.
 Go through any nominated inspectors and providers to get work done if that condition is stipulated in your insurance policy.
-If your claim needs to be escalated legally, follow your insurer’s guidance.
+If your claim needs to be escalated legally, follow the insurance company guidance.

 Is landlord insurance tax deductible?

 Depending on your circumstances, it can be.
-Building, contents and public liability insurance falls under investment maintenance and management expenses, and therefore is claimable.
+Building, contents and public liability insurance falls under investment maintenance and management expenses, and therefore is claimable for your investment property taxes.
 Optional extras may not qualify for this.

-Do I really need landlord insurance?If you’re renting out your home to strangers, there are inherently extra risks.
+Landlord insurance could be worth having, because there are inherently extra risks around when renting out your home to strangers.
 No matter how thoroughly tenants are assessed, you never know how they might inadvertently or maliciously damage your property.
 Plus, landlord insurance covers the unforeseeable events all owners would want their properties covered for.